soupcms/soupcms-site/seed/blog/posts/why-another-cms;tags=cms.kramdown.md

 Also it is difficult to consume data from different or in-house sources.
 Such as, already have product catalog api available and would like to use it.

+So decided to build CMS which is based on following *design principles*.

+## Design Principles

+- **Unobtrusive** means CMS will integrate within your application as library and provide all CMS features.
+- **Minimum and non conflicting dependencies**, CMS system should have minimum dependency without any restriction on versions to avoid any conflicts, this allows independent upgradation of the application.